 11.2.
 Find the DataXinit Column for the rows labeled A through D. These indicate each of the four roaches.
 Click the DataXinit button for all four roaches to turn on data acquisition for each respectively.

 11.3.
 Once those are turned on, you’ll want to check the high channels to see if the Roach data is at zero.
 In the bottom 4 rows, labeled A-D (again, for the 4 roaches respectively) change the “Channel” to 64 for all 4 roaches.
 Then check the “Roach Data” Column to see if it is zero.
 If it’s close to zero, even as close as 0.00001, that’s okay, as long as it’s not exactly zero.
-Also, the flame and Clock cntr columns next to the Channel and Roach data should be similar across the 4 roaches.
+Also, the Frame and Clock cntr columns next to the Channel and Roach data should be similar across the 4 roaches (if they finished tuning at the same time).

 11.4.
 Be sure to lock the Mustang Manager back when you are done to prevent any accidental miss-clicks.
 You press the same “Locked” buttons as you did in the beginning of this step, only now they will appear as “unlocked” until you click them again.